Chanasma

 Chanasma is a small town and a municipality in Chanasma Taluka of Patan district in the state of Gujarat, India.

-Etymology

-There is a legend regarding origin of the name of town.
-There was a mosque on the bank of the tank in the town which had twelve windows to look at moon (Chand), each for twelve months (Masa) in the calendar.
-So the town came to be known as Chand-masa which evolved into Chanasma.
-The mosque or its ruins no longer exists.

-In Chanasma Village Generally living All Casts People but Majority Of Patel (Patidar) Casts people, and Patel Casts From Only one Family's Tree Name Of Shree Lalji das Laxmi das Patel.
-Like Bhanani, Surani, Hiarani, Samani, Rupani, Bholidas, Ladhani, Etc...
+Chanasma is a seat of Gujarat Assembly.
+The MP seat of Chanasma falls in the Patan Lok Sabha.
+Chanasma village is connected by Kandla-Mehsana highway.
+And since the broad gauge of the railway is being renovated, it is going to connect with Rajasthan via Patan from Ahmedabad.

+Patel, Brahmin, Vania, Darji, Panchal, Parmar, Rabari, Thakor, Nayi, all communities live in Chansma village.
+The old village of Chanasma was between Ugmano Darwaza and Athamano Darwaza.
+But now due to the increase in population and development of the village, the village is spreading to the outside.

+Chansma Village Shree Laljidas Laxmidas Patel Trust runs Rotla Ghar for feeding the poor where clean and nutritious meals are provided to the poor for free.

+A Jain people's trust runs a PanjraPole where sick animals are kept and cared for.

+Chansma village 25 years ago was very famous for iron goods like lock and key and iron cupboard.
+But now, due to the decrease in the iron industry, the people of Chanasma village have to go to cities like Surat, Ahmedabad, Ankleshwar, Vapi, Mumbai for employment.

 Geography

 Chanasma is located at 23.72°N 72.12°E. It has an average elevation of 61 metres (200 feet).

 Demographics

 At the 2001 India census, Chanasma had a population of 15,819.
 Males constituted 52% of the population and females 48%.
 Chanasma had an average literacy rate of 74%, higher than the national average of 59.5%; with male literacy of 81% and female literacy of 67%.
 10% of the population was under 6 years of age.